Lahore University of Management Sciences: Shaikh Ahmad Hassan School of Law

 The groundbreaking ceremony of LUMS' fourth school, Shaikh Ahmad Hassan School of Law, took place on Saturday, 5 April 2014 on campus.
 The chief guest at the ceremony was the Chief Justice of Pakistan, Justice Tassaduq Hussain Jillani.
-The law school has been named after (late) Shaikh Ahmad Hassan.
+The law school has been named after the late Shaikh Ahmad Hassan.
 The establishment of SAHSOL has grown out of the LUMS Department of Law and Policy, which has been functioning since 2004, offers a 5-year joint BA-LL.B undergraduate programme, accredited by the Pakistan Bar Council.
 The school is led by Sadaf Aziz.